jhuang35/ses_pregnancy_exposome/README.md

 # ses_pregnancy_exposome
-Code for Sum KK, et al. socioeconomic landscape of pregnancy exposome
+Code and results for Sum KK, et al. socioeconomic landscape of pregnancy exposome

-This repository contains all the codes used for the data clearning, main ExWAS analyses, and visualizations for the manuscript:
+This repository contains all the codes used for the data cleaning and geospatial data creation, main ExWAS analyses, and visualizations for the manuscript:
-"The socioeconomic landscape of the exposome during pregnancy" by Ka Kei Sum, et al.
+"The socioeconomic landscape of the exposome during pregnancy" by Ka Kei Sum, et al. along with the summary results for all correlations

-There are three sub-folders:
+The sub-directories are organized as follows:

 -	data_management
 o	data_managment_obj_updated: codes for data cleaning